Leihyn/assignment/README.md

 Access control of open zeppelin
 A fee 0.1eth  paid and transferred to the contract owner before the token is created Deployment on sepolia
-An off-chain script using next.js
-A unit test
+An off-chain script using next.js is included in the indexx.js file A unit test